binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

-# Using GitHub Models in Semantic Kernel
+# Explore Semantic Kernel using GitHub Models

 ## Welcome to the hands-on labs! 🎉